mamf92/escparty/README.md

 ## 📄 License

+© 2025 Martin Fischer.
+All rights reserved.

-This project is licensed under the MIT License
+This project and its source code are protected under copyright law.
+You may not reproduce, distribute, modify, or use any part of this project or its content without explicit written permission from the author.

 ---

 ## 🙏 Acknowledgments